walkingtree/sample-projects/documents/RFIDReader.md

 <uses-permission android:name="android.permission.BLUETOOTH_SCAN"/>
 <uses-permission android:name="android.permission.BLUETOOTH_CONNECT"/

+Each athlete is first assigned a tag.
+During the training session, while running a split, as soon as he comes in the range of an RFID Reader, his tag gets scanned and the start/stop button automatically gets clicked.
+* Primarily, the application is enhanced to use a bluetooth.
+This is done by using the flutter_blue package.
 We have tried many packages to integrate but it didn’t work so we have integrated rfid reader through bridging with native code (kotlin).
 For That we have downloaded the libraries file.
 1.DeviceAPI_ver20230301_release.aar it named as the device and put in android/app/lib